NathanKolbow/NathanKolbow.github.io/docs/projects.markdown

 permalink: /projects/
 ---

-This is an archive of my projects, broken into shorter (bite size) and longer (king size) projects.
+This is an archive of my projects, broken into larger (king size) and smaller (bite size) projects.

 ## King Size